In case of an EMERGENCY, the central number to ring in Hungary is: 112

 There’s also a very good playground where the children of the village like getting together after school or at weekends.

-Opposite these, the local government building houses not only meeting rooms, but also the local doctor’s consulting room and a small library.
+Opposite postthese, the local government building houses not only meeting rooms, but also the local doctor’s consulting room and a small library.
 It used to have a post office with very limited opening hours, but now the branded, green postal van with its distinctive call picks up your post as it delivers it!
 The nearest post office with regular opening hours is in the main square of Ságvár, next to the primary school.

 Transport links: